Intel-bigdata/SSM/README.md

 How to Build
 ------------
-Currently SSM support 2 hadoop major versions, hadoop 2.7.X and CDH 5.10.1, which is based on 2.6.0.
+Currently SSM supports 2 hadoop major versions, hadoop 2.7.X and CDH 5.10.1, which is based on 2.6.0.
-So you build SSM with command
+So you can build SSM with command

 ```
 mvn package -P dist,hadoop-2.7